hashiqvh/didit-server-clone/README.md

 ## Configuration

+### API Key

-The API key can be set via environment variable or uses the hardcoded fallback value:
+The API key can be set via environment variable:

-1. Set environment variable:
 ```bash
 export DIDIT_API_KEY="your_api_key_here"
 ```

-2. Or the script will use the hardcoded fallback value (already configured)
+Or it will use the hardcoded fallback value in the script.

+### Rate Limiting

+- **API Limit**: 100 requests per minute
+- **Rate Limit Interval**: 0.6 seconds between requests (enforced globally)
+- **Automatic Retry**: If rate limit (429) is hit, waits 60 seconds and retries

+### Parallel Processing

+- Default: 4 workers
+- Each worker processes one session at a time
+- CSV updates are batched (every 25 completed downloads) for performance
+- Thread-safe operations ensure data integrity

+## Progress Tracking

+The script:
+- Shows progress every 25 processed rows
+- Updates the CSV file periodically to prevent data loss
+- Skips rows already marked as "completed"
+- Provides a summary at the end with success/failure counts

 ## Error Handling

-- Skips rows with empty session_id
+- Skips rows with empty `session_id` or `client_id`
 - Continues processing even if one row fails
+- Handles API errors gracefully
+- Automatically retries on rate limit errors (429)
-- Shows detailed error messages for failed downloads
+- Shows detailed error messages for debugging
-- Provides summary at the end

 ## Notes

-- The program includes a 0.5 second delay between requests to avoid rate limiting
-- File extensions are automatically detected from URLs or inferred from content
+- The script automatically detects file extensions from URLs
-- Missing files (null URLs) are skipped with a warning
+- Missing files (null URLs) are skipped
+- The CSV file is updated in-place with download status
+- Files are organized by `client_id` in separate folders
+- The `downloads/` directory is excluded from git (see `.gitignore`)

+## Requirements

+- Python 3.7+
+- pandas >= 2.0.0
+- requests >= 2.31.0

+## License

+This project is for internal use only.